AlexandreFossati/leitura/README.md

 A web application to track and manage your reading journey.
 Available at [leitura.app](https://leitura.app).

 This project was entirely developed using [Cursor](https://cursor.sh), leveraging AI assistance throughout the development process.
-Every line of code was carefully crafted with proper software engineering practices, not just experimental AI-generated code.

 ## Tech Stack
 - SvelteKit 5.0